SchulzLab/SOS/README.md

 ## About
 De novo transcriptome assembly of RNA-Seq data is an important problem.
-Studies of novel model organisms with a poorly annotated reference sequence can make use of different tools that have been proposed for de-novo transcriptome assembly.
+Studies of novel model organisms with a poorly annotated reference sequence can make use of different tools that have been proposed for de novo transcriptome assembly.
 While successful, current tools rarely represent integrated solutions that can cope with large and diverse data sets.
-SOS pipeline is an integrated solution for the transcriptome assembly consisting of read error correction, read filtering, multi-k parameter optimized de-novo transcriptome assembly and transcript level expression estimates.
-SOS has the following workflow:
+The SOS pipeline is an integrated solution for the transcriptome assembly consisting of read error correction, read normalization, multi-k parameter optimized de novo transcriptome assembly and transcript level expression estimates.
+SOS has the following workflow **Integrate Workflow Pic here**:

-### Error correction:
+1. **Error correction**:
 The input reads are first error corrected using SEECER.
-We use a modified version of seecer which can be downloaded via https://zenodo.org/record/3686150

-### Read normalization:
+2. **Read normalization**:
-SOS normalizes the dataset using ORNA which can be downloaded and installed via https://github.com/SchulzLab/ORNA.
-This step is optional.
-We advise the users to skip this step if the coverage of the dataset is low, i.e. if there is not a problem with runtime/memory consumption of the assembly process.
-For datasets> 100 million reads, normalization is recommended.
+SOS normalizes the dataset using ORNA [https://github.com/SchulzLab/ORNA].

-### Transcriptome assembly:
+3. **Transcriptome assembly**:
 The pipeline is flexible and can incorporate any transcriptome assembler by changing a few lines of codes (details given below).
 We tested SOS on four different assemblers namely:

 * TransABySS